thufschmitt/tix-papers/nix-light/description.md

 This language is really similar to Nix, but makes syntactically distinct all the elements which requires a special treatment from the typechecker.

-For example, the if-then-else is replaced by the more general "typecase" of the form `(x = e0 tin t) ? e1 : e2` (which evaluates to `e1` if `e0` evaluates to a value of type `t` and to `e2` otherwise).
+For example, the if construct is replaced by the more general "typecase" of the form `(x = e0 tin t) ? e1 : e2` (which evaluates to `e1` if `e0` evaluates to a value of type `t` and to `e2` otherwise).
 The general case `if e0 then e1 else e2` will be compiled to `(x = (e0 : Bool)